Re-OKMT/furima-34736/README.md

 ### Association
 - belongs_to :user
+- belongs_to :Listing lists
-- has one :Listing lists
+- has one :Delivery lists

 ### Delivery lists テーブル